pik-nik/pik-nik/README.md

 # :wave: Hello, World!
 Welcome to my GitHub profile.
-I have got some exciting projects brewing over the next few weeks so watch this space :woman_cook: I've just completed a group project building a petrol station single page application using google maps API.
+I have got some exciting projects brewing over the next few weeks so watch this space :woman_cook: My latest is a little burger making app made with React.
+[Check it out here](https://react-burgulator.herokuapp.com/)

 ## :smiley: About Me
 I am a Sydney-based Software Developer in training transitioning from being an Optometrist :nerd_face: